Minw913/minw913.github.io/_pages/about.md

 <br>
 <span>B.E.
 Urban and Rural Planning</span><span style="float: right;">_2018/09 – 2023/06_</span>

-I developed a strong interest in the intersection of urban studies and data science early on while pursuing a degree in [Urban and Rural Planning](https://arch.nju.edu.cn/) at Nanjing University, where the program emphasized geographic information systems (GIS).
-After my undergraduate degree, I sought to transition towards a more data-driven and programming-oriented research paradigm and the Master program [Geographic Data Science](https://www.lse.ac.uk/study-at-lse/graduate/msc-geographic-data-science) at LSE perfectly aligned with these goals.
-The program focuses on spatial econometrics and data science, with machine learning courses offered by the Department of Statistics.
-During this time, I further developed my skills in mathematical statistics and programming while benefiting from the diverse, international environment and learning from classmates with extensive data science experience.
+I developed a strong interest in the intersection of urban studies and data science during my studies in [Urban and Rural Planning](https://arch.nju.edu.cn/) at Nanjing University, where I where the program emphasized geographic information systems (GIS).
+After my undergraduate degree, I pursued a Master’s in [Geographic Data Science](https://www.lse.ac.uk/study-at-lse/graduate/msc-geographic-data-science) at LSE to focus more on data-driven research.
+The program, emphasizing spatial econometrics and machine learning, allowed me to hone my skills in statistics and programming, while also benefiting from a diverse, international environment.

 Upon completing my master’s thesis, In order to gain insight into real-world problems and industry needs, I have started remote work at [Spatial Pleasure](https://spatial-pleasure.xyz/en/page/2/) since September.
 It is a Tokyo-based company primarily focused on re-optimizing the city through decarbonization of the transportation domain.